-- Review, sign, and submit the Participation Agreement, - Submit facility and equipment registration data, supporting documentation, and supplemental information (licence(s), Single Line Diagram, etc.) through the IESO's online registration system (Online IESO), - Identify the relationship roles for each Resource record created for the facility in Online IESO (see Section 3.1.4), - Submit responses to IESO requests for incomplete information or clarifications, - Submit appropriate registration data for participation in the Day-Ahead Commitment Process (see Sections 3.4 and 3.5), - Participate in market participant and facility testing (see Section 3.3) as scheduled together with the IESO, - Register variable generation facility to provide data for the centralized forecasting service program (Section 3.9, Appendix C, and Appendix D)4, - Review and maintain market participant, facility, and equipment registration data in Online IESO to ensure the accuracy of the data, and submit any changes, additions, or deletions through Online IESO (see Section 4), - Submit a request to transfer the registration of a facility as a result of their intent to sell, lease, assign, or transfer control of that facility (see Section 4.2.6), and - Notify the IESO when they wish to deregister a facility or facilities that are being decommissioned (see Section 5).
+- Submit facility and equipment registration data, supporting documentation, and supplemental information (licence(s), Single Line Diagram, etc.) through the IESO's online registration system (Online IESO), - Identify the relationship roles for each Resource record created for the facility in Online IESO (see Section 3.1.4), - Submit responses to IESO requests for incomplete information or clarifications, - Submit appropriate registration data for participation in the Day-Ahead Commitment Process (see Sections 3.4 and 3.5), - Participate in market participant and facility testing (see Section 3.3) as scheduled together with the IESO, - Register variable generation facility to provide data for the centralized forecasting service program (Section 3.9, Appendix C, and Appendix D)4, - Review and maintain market participant, facility, and equipment registration data in Online IESO to ensure the accuracy of the data, and submit any changes, additions, or deletions through Online IESO (see Section 4), - Submit a request to transfer the registration of a facility as a result of their intent to sell, lease, assign, or transfer control of that facility (see Section 4.2.6), - Pay, upon receipt of an invoice from the IESO, the costs and expenses incurred by the IESO in conducting the work associated with the reliable integration activities of the market participant's new or modified facility as described in Section 1.5 and Section 6 of this market manual, and - Notify the IESO when they wish to deregister a facility or facilities that are being decommissioned (see Section 5).